22 August 2026

 Can Golden Visa Holders Work in Greece?

-The Golden Visa gives residence rights, but it does not generally give the right to be employed in Greece.
+The Golden Visa gives residence rights but does not provide access to employed work in Greece.

 Can the Golden Visa Lead to Greek Citizenship?